What is pneumonia?

 Children with bacterial pneumonia usually improve within 48 hours of starting appropriate antibiotics.

-Your child and family can take some simple precautions to prevent the spread of the viruses and bacteria that cause pneumonia and reduce your chances of getting sick.
+Your child and family can take some simple precautions to prevent the spread of the viruses and bacteria that cause pneumonia.
+This can reduce your chances of getting sick:

 - Make sure you regularly wash hands with warm, soapy water.